Thalictrum, Pigamon: planting, cultivation and companion planting

 Available in 1 sizes

-Planting and maintenance
+Planting and Care

-When to plant?
+When to Plant?

 Thalictrum can be planted in spring from March to May after the frosts, or in autumn from September to November, after the heat of summer.

-Where to plant?
+Where to Plant?

 With excellent hardiness, it withstands frost and can tolerate temperatures below -15 °C but only for a short duration.

 It has a formidable enemy: the wind.
-A too windy situation poses a threat to these tall perennials.
+A too windy location poses a threat to these tall perennials.
 These lofty, feathery silhouettes are graceful as long as they stand upright!
 They should be given a spot sheltered from dry and violent winds that could dry out the foliage and cause the clumps to flop.

 While it integrates into all settings, it truly shines as a middle or background plant in borders.
 The tallest varieties (Thalictrum ‘Elin’, Thalictrum delavayi ‘Splendide’, Thalictrum rochebrudianum) should be planted at the back of borders, providing a vaporous relief and striking verticality.
-Planting them lower down will allow for full enjoyment of their flowering.
+Planting them lower down will allow full enjoyment of their flowering.

-Ground-cover species like Thalictrum kiusianum, are perfect for shady rockeries and cool flower beds.
+Groundcover species like Thalictrum kiusianum, are perfect for shady rockeries and cool flowerbeds.

-How to plant Thalictrum?
+How to Plant Thalictrum?

 - The soil should be cool to moist, but well-drained (excess water in winter can be fatal), slightly acidic, and rich in organic matter.
-It dislikes dry and poor soils where it will never be lush.
+It dislikes dry, poor soils where it will never be lush.
 It prefers rather heavy to light soils kept sufficiently moist with good mulch during the growing season.

 - Keep the soil cool at the base of the Thalictrum with mulch, especially during summer: this guarantees prolonged flowering.